1978 Atlantic hurricane season: Systems

-Subtropical Storm One
+Unnamed subtropical storm

 In the middle of January, an upper-level trough in the westerlies spawned a surface low-pressure area to the east-northeast of the Lesser Antilles and to the south of a subtropical ridge.
 Isolated from the detrimental effects of the westerlies, it was initially non-tropical in nature and intensified through a baroclinic energy source, or one that derives energy from the interaction of cold and warm air.
 Convection increased slightly despite cool sea surface temperatures of around 75 °F. At 1200 UTC on January 18, it organized into a subtropical depression about 1725 mi east-northeast of Puerto Rico while moving in a general westward track, which it would maintain for much of its duration.
 The National Hurricane Center (NHC) initiated Dvorak classifications on the cyclone at 0000 UTC on January 19, assessing a Dvorak number of T2.5, suggesting both tropical and subtropical characteristics.
 On the same day, the pressure gradient between the storm and the ridge produced gale-force winds.
 By early on January 20, the storm maintained minimal convection near its center, with its primary rainband revolved in a cyclonic formation around its well-defined center.
 Later that day, the storm strengthened into a subtropical storm and attained peak winds of 45 mph, supported by both ship and Hurricane Hunters reports.

 After the storm maintained peak winds for about 36 hours, the outer rainbands to the south and east of the center began diminishing late on January 21, which began a weakening trend.
 At around that time, the cyclone was moving west-southwestward, and within 72 hours was forecast by one hurricane forecast model to be located over Hispaniola.
 By midday on January 22, the winds decreased to below gale force after the convection dissipated near the center.
 Subsequently, it turned more to the west away from land, and by January 23 the circulation degenerated into a remnant trough about 185 mi north of the Lesser Antilles.
 The storm was one of six tropical or subtropical cyclones on record to be active in the month of January, and one of four to have formed in the month.